oisincam/Project-Euler-/README.md

 # Project-Euler-
-Solutions to the first 100 project euler questions
+My solutions to  some of the first 100 project euler questions